Da'Rel Scott: New York Giants

 The New York Giants selected Scott with the 221st overall pick in the 2011 NFL draft.
 Giants general manager Jerry Reese said, "We took a flyer on the guy because he is big and fast… We hope this guy develops into a Willie Parker, one of those kinds of things."
 At the NFL Combine, Scott ran the 40-yard dash in 4.34 seconds, the fastest time recorded by any of the participating running backs.

 Scott secured a spot on the active roster behind Ahmad Bradshaw and Brandon Jacobs with a strong preseason performance.
 In the game against the Chicago Bears, he had one carry for a 97-yard touchdown.
 Against the New England Patriots, Scott took a snap on a fake punt, which he ran 65 yards for a touchdown.
 He made his regular season debut in Week 1 against the Washington Redskins, but recorded no statistics.
 Scott only recorded five carries for 15 yards in 11 games played.
-He was a member of the Super Bowl XLVI champion team that defeated the New England Patriots by a score of 21–17.

 On October 20, 2012, Scott was placed on season-ending injured reserve due to a knee injury.

 On October 1, 2013, the Giants waived him after his first career start in the Week 4 loss against the Kansas City Chiefs.
 On October 8, 2013, the Giants re-signed Scott after running back David Wilson was out with a neck injury.
 On October 15, 2013, the Giants waived him again after he injured his hamstring in the Week 6 loss against the Chicago Bears.